MaratGumarov/snowflake/readme.md

 - **Three.js**: A powerful and simple-to-use library for creating 3D content on the web.
 - **dat.GUI**: For providing an easy-to-use control panel to adjust parameters on the fly.

-Enjoy creating and interacting with these beautiful fractal snowflakes!
+Enjoy creating and interacting with these beautiful snowflakes!